Wall Hang Your New TV Securely

 Avoid a Christmas DIY Disaster

-Over this Christmas holiday period, as the New Year launches another wave of winter sales a huge number of new flat screen TVs will be gleefully acquired and triumphantly attached to walls in homes across the land.
+Over this Christmas holiday period, as Black Friday, Cyber Monday and the New Year launch another wave of winter sales, a huge number of new flat screen TVs will be gleefully acquired and triumphantly attached to walls in homes across the land.

 Sadly though, for a large number of people, joy and delight will turn to shock and despair as their new TVs suddenly fall off the wall and smash themselves on the floor!
-Yet for less than £5 this scenario can be completely avoided.
+Yet this scenario can be completely avoided.

 Don’t spoil the ship for a ha’peth of tar!

-You may well be familiar with this old saying – if not see the explanation at the end of this article – and in this context it means; don’t risk losing your expensive TV for the sake of spending (less than) £5 on the right wall fixings.
-If you have just spent a grand on your 4k TV spending less than ¼ of one percent more to fix it securely is a definite no brainer!
+You may well be familiar with this old saying – if not see the explanation at the end of this article – and in this context it means; don’t risk losing your expensive TV for the sake of spending on the right wall fixings.
+If you have just spent a grand on your 4k TV, spending less than one percent more to fix it securely is a definite no brainer!

 At Metex we just can’t understand why people will happily spend £1,000 or more on a TV and then not use the appropriate wall fixings to ensure their expensive investment stays fixed safely and securely on the wall.
 Yet this is what many people do, they simply use unsuitable fixings and inevitably they suffer the consequences.

-So, if you are planning to buy a new TV over Christmas here is some important information to help you have a Happy New Year.
+So, if you are planning to buy a new TV over Black Friday or Christmas, here is some important information to help you have a Happy New Year.

 Corefix will deliver a rock solid fixing and has been independently tested and certified to a vertical safe working load of 100kg using just four fixings (our own in-house tests have securely supported 250kg!)

-So if you are going out to buy a new TV in the New Year sales make sure you take an extra few minutes to get the right fixings so that it will still be hanging securely on your wall next Christmas.
+So if you are going out to buy a new TV in the Black Friday sales, make sure you take an extra few minutes to get the right fixings so that it will still be hanging securely on your wall next Christmas.
 Don’t just fix it – Corefix it!

 And finally … if you were wondering about the phrase “Don’t spoil the ship for a ha’peth of tar!”
 It is one of those great old sayings designed to pass on valuable lessons and help us all avoid life’s mistakes like; “A stitch in time saves nine! or “Don’t count your chickens before they are hatched”.
 Except the origins of this one is up for debate – some say that it is about making sure a ship stays seaworthy by caulking its hull with tar – if you skimp on the tar you risk the ship leaking.
 But others suggest that the word ‘ship’ is actually a corruption of the word ‘sheep’ and the ha’peth (half penny) of tar refers to the ancient practice of putting tar onto a sheep’s skin if it was injured to protect it from infection – so don’t let your sheep die by not putting on a bit of tar.